 In a meta-analysis done earlier this year of 228 workplace studies, researchers from Harvard and Stanford found that workplace stress can be as toxic to the body as second-hand smoke.
 High job demands increase your odds of being diagnosed with a medical condition by 35 percent, and if you consistently work more than 40 hours a week (perhaps to meet those high demands), you are almost 20 percent more likely to die a premature death.
 Constant worry about losing your job, the meta-analysis found, raises the risk of developing poor health by 50 percent.

 Subscribe To Our Newsletters — And Kick Your Health Into High Gear

-That’s not all: A review published in the Lancet last August showed if you work more than 55 hours a week, you are 33 percent more likely to have a stroke, while several studies confirm that long hours put you at a heightened risk of cardiovascular problems.
+That’s not all: A review published in The Lancet August 2015 showed if you work more than 55 hours a week, you are 33 percent more likely to have a stroke, while several studies confirm that long hours put you at a heightened risk of cardiovascular problems.
 And here’s some disconcerting news for anyone who checks email during meetings: High levels of the stress hormone cortisol, which is created when we multi-task, can cause the dendrites in the brain’s nerve cells to atrophy, leading to memory problems.
 Then there are the proven elevated risks of diabetes, anxiety and depression.
 And let’s not even talk about the dangers of a sedentary workday.